ffuf/ffuf/README.md

     	Match HTTP response size
   -mw string
     	Match amount of words in response
+  -ml string
+    	Match amount of lines in response
   -o string
     	Write output to file
   -of string